alexandroid000/cv/NillesCV.md

 ### Mentees

 - Emily Hall and Max Altman (2019-2020)
-    - supervised on a funded undergraduate research project (a robotic pen), assisted with project transition during onset of pandemic
+    - 4th year undergraduates: supervised on a funded undergraduate research project (a robotic pen), assisted with project transition during onset of pandemic
 - Jordan Parker (2018)
-    - worked on Improv, connected her with a paid research position in the RAD Lab
+    - 1st year undergraduate: worked on Improv, connected her with a paid research position in the RAD Lab
 - Chase Gladish (2018)
-    - I supervised her senior thesis on Improv, a live-coding platform for robot motion
+    - 4th year undergraduate: I supervised her senior thesis on Improv, a live-coding platform for robot motion
+    - co-author on 2018 MOCO paper
 - Samara (Yingying) Ren (2017-2020)
-    - co-author on one WAFR paper and IJRR paper, until she started a graduate degree at EPFL
+    - undergraduate: co-author on one WAFR paper and IJRR paper, until she started a graduate degree at EPFL
-    - co-author on 2018 MOCO paper
 - Austin Born, John Born, Chris Horn, Justin Wasserman (2017-2019)
     - supervised this team of undergraduates, including recieving a $1000 undergraduate research award, and publishing a 2018 MRS paper